starknet-io/starknet-docs/docs/Blocks/transactions.md

 ## Transaction versioning

+StarkNet supports the transaction versions described here.

+When the fields that comprise a transaction change, either with the addition of a new field or the removal of an existing field, then the transaction version increases.

-Each version of StarkNet contains a hard-coded list of supported transaction versions of each transaction type, and can only accept transactions with this version.
-A transaction with a different version cannot be included in a proof, and thus will never be added to a StarkNet block.
+Do not submit a transaction that uses an unsupported transaction type, because it cannot be included in a proof, and so cannot become part of a StarkNet block.

 ## Deploy transaction